We are currently not taking application for the K12 Research Grant

 - Statistical services, including personnel and computer time.

-The program starts July 1, 2020.
+The program starts September 1 of the acceptance year.
 All scholars will begin working with their mentors at the inception of year 1 and devote a minimum of 15 to 20 hours per week to their mentored research while pursuing didactic instruction.

 |Protected research time, including time devoted to mentor’s research and didactic instruction||70%-80%|